 f/ Mailing Address Interagency Mail & Messenger Service (IMS) Code and Email Address (see below).

 g/ FI$Cal must be used to submit to STO.
+See SAM section 7975 for submission requirements if no accounts exist outside the State Treasury.

 h/ May be submitted to Fiscal Systems and Consulting Unit by email.